sg-developer-portal/dev-portal-documentation/content-publishing-guide/prerequisites.md

 </figure>

 Step 4: Select the desired 2FA authentication method.
-There is the option to choose either the use of a third-party application (Google Authenticator, Authy, LastPass, etc.) or via and SMS message.
+There is the option to choose either the use of a third-party application (Google Authenticator, Authy, LastPass, etc.) or via an SMS message.

 <figure style="text-align: center">
   <img